 Why education considerations are important

-- There are thousands of students living with FASD in Ontario schools
+- There are thousands of students living with FASD in Ontario schools (May et al., 2014).

 - It’s vital to build capacity within the education system through collaboration with families and the community to respond appropriately to the diverse needs of students with FASD

 - We need to be aware and implement new ideas in our continuing efforts to improve the capacity to provide effective interventions and supports for students with FASD

 Documenting School Supports

 Special Education Advisory Committee (SEAC)